flutter-form-builder-ecosystem/flutter_form_builder/README.md

 To use this plugin, add `flutter_form_builder` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

-### Migrating from v3 to v4
-Improvements:
-* Internationalized default error texts for inbuilt validators - Help wanted to do even more in translating to more languages.
-* Ability to programmatically induce an error to a field - could be especially useful for server-side validation.
-* New field types including: SearchableDropdown and FilePickerField
-* Better composition of validators.

-Breaking changes:
-* Rename `attribute` option in all fields to `name`.
-* `validators` attribute has been renamed to `validator` which takes Flutter's [FormFieldValidator]() object.
-To compose multiple `FormFieldValidator`s together, use `FormBuilderValidators.compose()` which takes a list of `FormFieldValidator` objects.
-* `FormBuilderValidators.requiredTrue` functionality has been replaced with `FormBuilderValidators.equal` which can be used to check equality of any `Object` or value
-* Due to its limited use, `FormBuilderCountryPicker` was removed from the package.
-Its functionality could be achieved with use of `FormBuilderSearchableDropdown` which is more extensible.
-* `FormBuilderCustomField` functionality is now achieved using `FormBuilderField` class which is the base class from which all fields are built in v4.
-Follow [these instructions](#building-your-own-custom-field) to construct your own custom form field using `FormBuilderField`.

 ### Example
 ```dart
 final _formKey = GlobalKey<FormBuilderState>();